In the story below, we've tried to explain why we have created the

 That night, David invited us to a closed meeting of the American Cryptogram

-Association (ACA) who happened to be at BP that weekend as well.
+Association (ACA) that was held at BP that weekend as well.

 The ACA is a group of interesting people who share the same 'strange' hobby.

-Many of them are collectors of cryptographic devices and related equipment.
+Many of them are collectors of cryptographic items and related equipment.